minolirm/Titanic-/README.md

 •	Cabin – The cabin category of the passenger
 •	Embarked – The port of entry (Cherbourg – C, Q – Queenstown, S- Southampton)

+Machine Learning models

+The goal of the project was to predict which passengers survived in the Titanic disaster.
+Since the survivability was given in the dataset as survived-1 and not-survived - 0, 3 supervised machine learning models were trained.

+•	Random Forest Classifier
+•	Support Vector Machine
+•	Logistic Regression Model